 • Olive oil

-• Za’atar – While za’atar isn’t a mandatory ingredient, it’s a highly recommended topping!
-I got a giant jar from some amazing friends in Israel that has lasted me to this day.
-Every time I have hummus, I sprinkle some za’atar on top!
-You can make it, or you can buy it.
+• Za’atar – While za’atar isn’t a mandatory ingredient, every time I have hummus, I sprinkle some za’atar on top.
+You can make it if you have a recipe, or you can buy it.

 • Smoked paprika